DataScientest-Studio/AVR23_BDS_reco_musicale/README.md

 Contributors :

-- Benoît Le Bec ([GitHub](https://github.com/blebec) / [LinkedIn](https://www.linkedin.com/in/benoît-le-bec-59868284))
+- Benoît Le Bec ([GitHub](https://github.com/blebec) / [LinkedIn](https://www.linkedin.com/in/benoît-le-bec))
 - Pierre Drouin ([GitHub](https://github.com/p-drouin) / [LinkedIn](https://fr.linkedin.com/in/pierre-drouin-6052b614a))

 You can browse and run the [notebooks](./notebooks)

-- user_playlist_utils : contains 2 functions to 1. summarise the listening history of users returning a dataframe containing the number of total listenings of users and the number of different tracks listened 2. filter this resulting dataframe according to threshold values.
+- user_playlist_utils : contains 2 functions in order to 1. summarise the listening history of users returning a dataframe containing the number of total listenings of users and the number of different tracks listened 2. filter this resulting dataframe according to threshold values.

-- ranking_algotithms_utils: 3 functions to 1. get the optimal number of cluster for a given user, 2. compute the centroids of this partition and rank each track of the database absent from the user apparent playlist according to the distance of each track acoustic characteristics to those centroids and 3. re-rank those attributions accordings to the artist importance detected in the user apparent playlist.
+- ranking_algotithms_utils: 5 functions to 1. get the optimal number of cluster for a given user, 2. compute the centroids of this partition and rank each track of the database absent from the user apparent playlist according to the distance of each track acoustic characteristics to those centroids.
+3. re-rank those attributions accordings to the artist importance detected in the user apparent playlist.
+4. get the centroids, labels, silhouette score and optimal number of cluster of a single user.
+5. Get the weighted average and each centroid acoustic characteristics profiles of a single user.

 - evaluation_workflow: 1 function to split a user listening history in apparent and hidden playlists, returns 2 dataframes

-- ranking_algorithm_evaluation: 1.Based on the functions described above, create and save results of ranked playlist for users based on distinct ranking algorithms 2. calculate true positive and false positive rates of the distinct algorithms results 3.plot average ROC curves and compute AUC of the users sample results.
+- ranking_algorithm_evaluation: 1.Based on the functions described above, create and save results of ranked playlist for users based on distinct ranking algorithms 2. calculate true positive and false positive rates of the distinct algorithms results 3.plot average ROC curves and compute AUC of the users sample results according to MSR or CSR conservative evaluation (param c_eval).

-- dataviz_user_feats: plot users/tracks interactions as the number of different tracks and listenings by user.
+- dataviz_user_feats: plot users/tracks interactions as the number of different tracks and listenings per user.

-- dataviz_tracks_feats: plot the correlations, PCA components, HAC clustering of the acoustic characteristics of the database songs and illustrates the euclidean distance matrix of a user centroids acoustic characteristics  thei the ones of the database songs under the form of radar plots.
+- dataviz_tracks_feats: plot the correlations, PCA components, HAC clustering of the acoustic characteristics of the database songs and illustrates the euclidean distance matrix of a user centroids acoustic characteristics profiles by comparison to the entire song database under the form of radar plots.

-- ranking_algorithms_principle: illustrates in details the process of combining functions to obtain k-means based ranking of a user selected from the user summary and the impact of applying an artist filtering re-ranking in the final recommandation process.
+- ranking_algorithms_principle: illustrates in details the process of combining functions to obtain k-means based ranking of a user selected from the user summary and the impact of applying an artist filtering re-ranking in the recommandation process.

 - kmeans_ranking_principle: regardless of apparent/hidden playlists, from the selection of the optimal number of cluster and visualization of the silhouette score of a given user, calculate and display the number of songs actually listened by the user and captured by the k-means based algorithm by proposing the 5 closest neighbors to each cluster and visualize the result with corresponding radar plots.